Select language

 Intraday market

-This is a sub-market of the Spot Market on which products are traded very short-term – on EPEX SPOT up to 45 minutes before delivery.
+This is a sub-market of the spot market on which power contracts are traded very short-term – on EPEX SPOT up to 0 minutes before delivery.

 Intrinsic value

-The intrinsic value of an option corresponds to the difference between the current market price of the underlying security and the exercise price of the option provided this entails a price advantage for the buyer.
-The intrinsic value is always zero or larger than zero.
+The intrinsic value of an option is the amount the option would be worth if it were exercised immediately.
+It is calculated as the positive difference between the current price of the underlying security and the exercise price (strike).
+If this difference is negative, the intrinsic value is zero.

 ISV

-Independent Software Vendor – An ISV offers solutions for trading.
-EXX cooperates with a large number of ISVs.
+Independent Software Vendor – An ISV offers software solutions for trading.
+EEX cooperates with a large number of ISVs to provide customers with broad market access.

 Limit order

-Buy or sell order which is entered with a position limit and executed at said limit or at a better limit.
+Buy or sell order which is entered with a price and executed at said price or at a better price.

 Margin

-Margins are securities that are deposited for open positions or transactions that are executed with the clearing house.
+Margins are securities deposited for transactions or positions that are executed with the clearing member or clearing house.

 Mark-to-market